swethaaj/truck-hub-datastructure/README.md

 -	.csv files		: Input files used.

+# Metrics, Time Complexity

+-	Loading the data from CSV to Data strcuture and Data Lookup from Data structures:
+	O(1)  - Constant look up time

+# Space Complexity

+-	O(n) - Linear time ,Based on Hashing for every element it store an entry set.

 # Test cases using local host or postman:

 	Once the Application is loaded: